 What if the brain could secrete a fluid that could renew, rejuvenate, and revitalize body and mind, much like the fabled elixir of immortality – aiding a higher evolution of human awareness into a unitary consciousness of Self and universe?

 Ancient Vedic thought records the existence of a substance substance called Soma, which is a power of bliss and deeper perception.
 Soma is also called rasa or the essence and Amrita or the immortal nectar.
 While botanical or herbal Somas did exist and are mentioned in Vedic texts, it is clear from a deep examination of the Vedic teachings, that an internal Soma can flow from a higher consciousness down through the brain and nervous system, brought about through Yoga practices of pranayama, mantra and meditation.
-It connects to yet higher Somas beyond the body and ultimately beyond the mind.
+It connects to higher Somas beyond the body and ultimately beyond the mind.

 Yoga similarly speaks of the amrita or nectar that arises from Yoga practice and samadhi, the yogic state of unitary awareness, which creates a flow of bliss and well-being, moving through the nadis or channels of the subtle body and nervous system, filling them with a sense of ecstasy and well-being.

 Soma refers to the Moon as the light of beauty and happiness, but also to the Moon as symbolic of the light of cool, calm self-awareness.
 The brain is referred to symbolically as the Moon owing to the extensive fluids that it contains.
 Yet the physical brain is but the outer manifestation of a higher power of contemplation.

-Today with the massive psychological malaise in our society and the limbic dysfunction in the brain, we need a new approach to changing brain chemistry.
+Today with the massive psychological malaise in our society and the limbic dysfunction in the brain, we need a new approach to improving brain chemistry.
 Certainly the many available designer drugs, and antidepressants in particular, can alter our moods.
 But they can possess significant side effects and breed dependency and addiction.